malogies/Alpha91-System/Licensing/Alpha91_Commercial_License.md

    - **Bill of Materials (BOM)** certified by JLCPCB.
    - **3D CAD files** and manufacturing details.
 - Permission to manufacture, resell, or distribute Alpha91 systems.
+- **Fixed Yearly Fee**: A yearly fee applies to the commercial license.
+This fee is fixed regardless of cloud usage and includes all hosting costs.
+- **Unlimited Devices**: There are no limits on the number of devices under the commercial license.
+- **No Monthly Commitments**: The fixed annual fee covers all costs, and there are no additional monthly commitments for hosting or services.

 #### **Commercial License Restrictions:**
 - The **Alpha91 name and logo** must remain intact, visible, and unaltered on all products and components.